pyinfra-dev/pyinfra/docs/connectors.md

 ## `@local`

-The `@local` connector executes changes on the local machine using subprocess.
+The `@local` connector executes changes on the local machine using subprocesses.

 ```sh
 pyinfra @local deploy.py